pepi99/absa/README.md

 The code creates a pipeline with custom components and configuration for aspect-based sentiment analysis.
 Currently, one model has been developed (with all its sub-components, please see details here: https://arxiv.org/abs/2110.08604).
-The implementation can be found in the open-source library https://github.com/yangheng95/PyABSA (also created by the author of the paper),
+The implementation can be found in the open-source library https://github.com/yangheng95/PyABSA (also created by the author of the paper).
+This library essentially wraps PyABSA, includes some pre-trained models (using PyABSA) on custom labelled crypto texts.